MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-multiple-forecasting-sources.md

 ---
-title: Configure demand forecasting for organizations with multiple sources
+title: Configure demand forecasting for organizations' multiple sources
 description: Read about forecast demand from multiple sources in Dynamics 365 Supply Chain Management, including overviews on the context, problem, and integration with forecasting tools. ms.date: 04/26/2024 ms.topic: conceptual